Find Nursing Schools

 Private not-for-profit Public vs. Private

 There are 1,755 undergraduates at OC, of which 1,538 are full-time, and there are 2,055 students altogether.
-The average graduation time for an undergraduate student at OC is 4.3 years.
+It takes the average OC undergraduate about 4.3 years to complete their degree.

-Around 97% of students who apply get accepted.
+The school doesn’t accept everyone who applies - it has an acceptance rate of 61%.
 Around 39% of accepted students are men, and 61% are women.

 #24